 When making the switch from puppy food to the best dog food for Cavalier King Charles Spaniels in adulthood, it is okay to change brands.
 Take care to mix the old food and the new food together for 4-5 days before solely feeding the new adult food by day 7.

 Normal Body Condition Cavalier King Charles Spaniels

-Most Cavaliers are super high energy dogs.
+Most Cavaliers are very high energy dogs.
 Ones with normal body weight can be best fueled with Hill’s Science Diet Adult Advanced Fitness.
 Hill’s trusted, clinically proven nutrition is a great way to fuel your dog busy dog.

 Their Advanced Fitness formula has higher calories per cup than average foods, making it perfect for active dogs.
 Hill’s also boasts that your dog will have a better coat in 30 days, thanks to ingredients like flaxseed, cranberries and Vitamin E. All Hill’s products are created in the USA with materials sourced from the US, Europe and New Zealand.

 Overweight/Obese Cavalier King Charles Spaniels

 It can be easy for Cavalier King Charles Spaniels to become overweight, especially if their lifestyle becomes more sedentary or if they suffer from a medical problem that makes mobility difficult.
 If you find that it is difficult for your CKCS to lose the extra pounds, talk to your veterinarian and consider Natural Balance Reduced Calorie.